abhishekdubey94/Docker/Docker/README.md

 **Note** : There is no restriction for docker container to access network outside container.
 3. Docker container has its own file system.
 To persist the data outside the container, map the directory outside the container.
 This can be achieved using **-v *outside container dir : inside container dir*** option with run command.
 4. To get details of the container, use **inspect** command.
-5. To view the logs of the container(stopped or running), use **logs** command.
-6. To set the environment variable in the container pass it with **-e key=value**. e.g *docker run -e APP_COLOR=blue ImageName*
+5. To set the environment variable in the container pass it with **-e key=value**. e.g *docker run -e APP_COLOR=blue ImageName*
-7. To check the environment variable, run the inspect command. e.g *docker inspect containerName*
+6. To check the environment variable, run the inspect command. e.g *docker inspect containerName*
-8. To change working directory of dockerfile, use **WORKDIR** <file system inside container> e.g. WORKDIR /usr/app <br/>
+7. To change working directory of dockerfile, use **WORKDIR** <file system inside container> e.g. WORKDIR /usr/app <br/>
 Any command following will be with respect to this workinf directory. like COPY

 ## To Create Docker Image With Dockerfile